sujala/test-idm/doc/release_notes/3_19/deployment.rst

 #. `CID-1289`_ - Reduce performance impact of locked users
 #. `CID-1290`_ - Revise New Relic reporting with annotations
 #. `CID-1324`_ - Allow a contactId to be set on a federated user
+#. `CID-1326`_ - Return contactId for federated users from get/list users and validate token

 Defects
 -------